 - Elder or dependent adult abuse restraining orders are the appropriate orders for use if a victim is 65 or older; or 18—64 and a dependent adult.

-- Workplace violence restraining orders are orders that victims can request their employers to file for protection against workplace violence.
+- Workplace violence restraining orders are orders that an employer may file at a victim's can request for protection against workplace violence.

 Right Not to be Threatened, Intimidated or Retaliated Against

-Per CSU executive orders prohibiting discrimination, harassment, retaliation, sexual misconduct, dating and domestic violence, and stalking (EO 1096 and EO 1097): "Retaliation against a person for exercising any rights under this policy or for opposing Discrimination or Harassment because of a Protected Status, Sexual Misconduct, Dating or Domestic Violence, or Stalking, or for participating in any manner in any policy-related investigation or proceeding is prohibited."
+CSU executive orders 1096 and 1097 prohibit "retaliation for exercising any rights under this policy, opposing Discrimination or Harassment because of a Protected Status, or for participating in any related investigation or proceeding."

 Safely Surrender Baby